Make sure your policies and procedures are correct.

 Where we are involved in delivery, for example Level 3 School Games, we need to ensure that we lead by example.

-The ways that we will do this are outlined in the Derbyshire Sport safeguarding policy.
+The ways that we will do this are outlined in the Derbyshire Sport safeguarding policy. which includes minimum operating standards for partners receiving delivery funding through us.

 The diagram below shows the role of Derbyshire Sport in safeguarding.